grip-framework/grip/DOCUMENTATION.md

 ## Middleware

-In Grip middlewares are mentioned as handlers or consumers, when creating a handler or a consumer you inherit from HTTP::Handler or Grip::Controller::Http.
+In Grip middlewares are mentioned as handlers or consumers, when creating a handler or a consumer you inherit from HTTP::Handler or Grip::Controllers::Http.

 ### Raw middleware